CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-8--Sets-and-Higher-Types.lagda.md

 directly rather than leaving that to the inductive case.
 We'll stick with the simpler definition so that we have one fewer case to deal with in our proofs.
-It is easy enough to patch over the difference.
+It is easy enough to patch over the difference using what we've proven already:

 ```
 isProp→isHLevel1 : isProp A → isHLevel 1 A